Image Operations / Resizing

 and height

-strategy, proportionally resizes the image in a way that it does not exceed the specified dimensions.
-The remaining area is then filled with a background
+strategy, the image is resized proportionally to ensure it does not exceed the specified dimensions.
+The remaining area is filled with a background

-which accepts three values: a hex-encoded color, auto
+, which can be specified using one of three values: a hex-encoded color, auto

-value is pretty self-explanatory.
-You can provide a hex-encoded string in RGB
+value is straightforward.
+You can specify a hex-encoded string representing the background color in RGB

 , RRGGBB

-.
-Let's have a look at an example JSON request and the resulting image.
+).
+Let's examine an example JSON request and the corresponding image result:

 {